nesanton/kvmvlan/README.md

 Both `bridge_init.py` and `vlan_filtering.py` may be run manually.
 Use `--help` for options.

 Every time a hook is triggered a corresponding log file wil be *rewritten* in `/etc/libvirt/logs`.

+In case you make use of SELinux, AppArmor etc, you might be getting something like `socket.error: [Errno 13] Permission denied` in the logs.
+Fix would depend on distro, let me know if you have troubles.
+A [solution](https://github.com/nesanton/kvmvlan/issues/2) for AppArmor.